MBCProject/mbc-markdown/impact/hijack-sys-resources.md

 Hijack System Resources
 =======================
 Uses system resources for other purposes; as a result, the system may not be available for intended uses.

+The subsequently defined ATT&CK technique [Resource Hijacking](https://attack.mitre.org/techniques/T1496/) is related to this MBC behavior.

 Methods
 -------